-Woman holding hot cup of coffee, with heart shape
+Woman holding hot cup of coffee, with heart shape foam as a natural drink to lower cholesterol

 7 Dietitian-Recommended Natural Drinks to Lower Cholesterol